Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Sadness vs. Clinical Depression.md

 Sadness is temporary and often occurs after disappointing events, while depression lasts longer and affects daily life.
-If feelings of sadness or depression last more than two weeks, talk to your doctor.
+If feelings of sadness or depression last more than two weeks, it is important to take them seriously as they may indicate a more persistent condition.
 Sadness is an emotional state characterized by unhappiness and low mood.
 It is considered one of the basic human emotions.
 It is a normal response to situations that are upsetting, painful, or disappointing.
 Sometimes, these feelings can be more intense, while in other cases, they might be fairly mild.

 Unlike depression, which is persistent and longer-lasting, sadness is temporary and transitory.
 Sadness can, however, turn into depression.1 Being able to tell the difference between normal sadness and depression might encourage you to take action and seek resources for an improved mood.